Hi and welcome to The Online Income Club.

 So wanted to tell about a few things that I think are real winners.
 Some very new stuff so not many people are doing this.
 Nice, easy to sell services that all mean you need pretty much no skills at all as they are all ”pass through services”.
 I.e. you sell a service and someone else delivers it.
 You act as the middle man and manage it all.

 The first service I want to tell you about is Google’s new “Business View”.

 This is super cool very impressive service that is has basically got everything.

-It is super cool looking, all the material and demos you need are freely available and look great The service is supplies via Google approved photographers that do all the work for you.
+It is super cool looking, all the material and demos you need are freely available and look great.
+The service is supplied via Google approved photographers that do all the work for you.

-I have put together a video on how it works and how you could sell this service easily to local businesses.
+I have put together a video on how it works and how you could sell this service easily to local businesses (first video below).

 The actual service creates a 360 degree panorama of the inside of a premises and is integrated with Google maps street view so that you can actually “walk around” inside a shop or restaurant online.

 Searchers can see inside of a shop before even leaving the house.